Skip to main content

 • Any claim or distribution forms provided by ConnectOne Bank

-How long the process takes at ConnectOne: Varies based on documentation completeness and whether probate is required.
+How long the process takes at ConnectOne: Varies based on documentation completeness, account type, and whether an NJ inheritance-tax waiver or probate letters are required.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-ConnectOne requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if probate is required), and additional documentation depending on the account type.
+ConnectOne requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if there is no POD, trust, or surviving joint owner), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

 Yes.
-You may add up to four POD beneficiaries per personal deposit account.
+You may name up to four POD beneficiaries per personal deposit account.
 You will need each beneficiary's full legal name, Social Security number, date of birth, and address.
-You can request a POD designation through the ConnectOne Bank online application portal, at a branch, or by calling 844-266-2548.
-POD designations are not available for business accounts.
+If you applied for the account online, you can request POD beneficiaries through your ConnectOne Bank application portal; you can also add them at a branch or by calling 844-266-2548.
+PODs are not available for business accounts.

-ConnectOne's Death Claims / Estate Services can be reached by phone at 1-844-266-2548 and email at support@cnob.com for questions throughout the claims process.
+ConnectOne's Client Connections Center (handles death/estate claims; no dedicated estate department) can be reached by phone at 1-844-266-2548 and email at support@cnob.com for questions throughout the claims process.

 Multiple ConnectOne accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Death Claims / Estate Services to confirm what applies.
+Check with the Client Connections Center (handles death/estate claims; no dedicated estate department) to confirm what applies.

 ConnectOne